monospaced/bike/README.md

-bike
+Issue tracker for my bike
 ====

-Bug tracker for my bike
+My bike has no source code, so I only use the issue tracker.